Learn the ins and outs of Belgian business etiquette and culture before getting a job there.

 In modern companies, jeans and t-shirts are perfectly acceptable office wear, while more traditional companies have a formal dress code.

-Once you understand Belgian business culture and nail the principles of Belgian business etiquette, you can go ahead and apply for a job or internship in one of the popular expat cities.
+Once you understand Belgian business culture and nail the principles of Belgian business etiquette, you can go ahead and apply for a job or internship in one of the popular Belgian cities.
 Don’t forget to research each company and figure out your visa requirements beforehand.

 This article is for informational purposes only.